Shuvomoy/blog/_posts/2020-04-13-Knuth-on-work-habits-and-problem-solving-and-happiness.md

 comments: true
 ---

-Recently, I came across a couple of old interviews of [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) conducted in 1996, where he sheds light on his work habits, how he approaches problems, and his philosophy towards happiness.
+Recently, I came across a few old and new interviews of [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth), where he sheds light on his work habits, how he approaches problems, and his philosophy towards happiness.
 I really enjoyed reading the interviews.
 In this blog, I am recording his thoughts on approaching a problem, organizing daily activities, and the pursuit of happiness. <!-- more -->